 Otherwise you are taking the “cooked spaghetti approach” to SEO and marketing: where you throw a bunch of stuff against a wall and hope that something sticks.

 Well, today, I’m going to show you a technique that almost guarantees that you’ll get high-quality links from every hot sheet that you publish.

 Keep reading to learn how…

-The Skyscraper Technique Applied to Creating Hot Sheets (Content Marketing for Real Estate Agents)
+The Skyscraper Technique Applied to Creating Hot Sheets and Community Pages (Content Marketing for Real Estate Agents)